Citroen e-Dispatch electric van: price, specifications, pictures and details

 |Battery size||Normal payload||Increased payload||Normal payload||Increased payload||Normal payload||Increased payload|

 Citroen says the electric Dispatch will offer improved comfort, with “limited noise or vibration” thanks to the electric powertrain, which will also make the van cheaper to run and maintain over the course of its life, the company claims.
+The firm also believes having unrestricted access to ultra-low-emissions zones in cities will be a big selling point for the electric van, especially to businesses providing “last-mile” deliveries.

 How much is the Benefit-in-Kind company-car tax on an electric car?